 About

 The Emmy Noether Group ‘Kgalagadi Human Origins’ started in June 2021.
-The six-year project is researching the impact of the extreme climate changes after the Mid-Pleistocene Transition on human evolution in the southern Kalahari basin.
+The six-year project is researching the impact of the extreme climate changes in the Mid- and late Pleistocene on human evolution in the southern Kalahari basin.

 News